 For More Info

 Digging into the frequency and impact of rodenticides on fishers...

 Looking into the emerging infections of adenovirus in North American porcupines

-Investigating impacts on fisher reproductive health and success in New York state.
+Investigating impacts on fisher health in New York State.

 Conducting surveillance for EHD virus in New York and surrounding states, with the goal of characterizing the prevalence of the virus, the degree of developing immunity among white-tailed deer, and the spatiotemporal dynamics of serotype distribution.

 Measuring chemical contaminant loads in waterfowl to assess the health of waterfowl and the potential impact on hunters who consume them.